 Why we use OSI model?

-In old days what use to happen, if you have a laptop of X company, then you need to buy peripherals of the same company.
-For example if you buy a laptop or computer from the X company then you need to buy printer of the same company.
+In the old days what used to happen, if you have a laptop of X company, then you need to buy peripherals of the same company.
+For example, if you buy a laptop or computer from the X company then you need to buy a printer of the same company.
 This is because packet structure or data structure was known to that particular company only.
 Since each company has it’s own packet structure or data structure, peripherals of different companies were not working with one other.
-So to avoid that International Organization for Standardization (ISO) decided that data has to go in particular manner from one place to another place so others can understand.
-This is where reference model i.e. OSI model came in picture.
-ISO decided that, when data goes from one place to another place it has to go through the layers of the reference model so that others can also understand it.
+So to avoid that International Organization for Standardization (ISO) decided that data has to go in a particular manner from one place to another place so others can understand.
+This is where the reference model i.e. OSI model came in the picture.
+ISO decided that when data goes from one place to another place it has to go through the layers of the reference model so that others can also understand it.
 That’s why we use OSI model.

 OSI model layers